Freedom of Information Act

 - Police Pension Board records requests - Email Sergeant Anthony Williams

-The passage of Public Act 98-1129 provides that a public body is not required to furnish copies of records which are maintained on the public body’s website.
+The passage of Public Act 98-1129 provides that a public body is not required to furnish copies of records that are maintained on the public body’s website.
 In the event that a person is unable to reasonably access the record, they should resubmit their FOIA request, and advise the public body why they were not able to access said records.
 Then the public body shall provide the requested record in accordance with the Illinois Freedom of Information Act.

 Fees for Records